 Private provisioning of preschool education

-Although preschool education, as discussed, is a critical input for ensuring learning outcomes in elementary stage, it does not find a mention in the MHRD notes other than the following question: “How do we factor in preprimary/
+Although preschool education, as discussed, is a critical input for ensuring learning outcomes in elementary stage, it does not find a mention in the MHRD notes other than the following question: “How do we factor in preprimary/ play school industry in our country that seems to be mushrooming?”

 In India, the education and development of children below six years is the nodal responsibility of the Ministry of Women and Child Development.
 The delivery of education at this stage is envisaged as one of the six services for children and is delivered primarily through the 1.3 million Anganwadi centres1 which are dispersed across the country.
 The education departments do not provide any preschool classes in the government schools, except in the case of some municipal corporations.